 This harp guitar has 8 strings - the lowest 2 lie off the frets.
 It has/had 6 sympathetic metal rods.
 See the rest of Frank Ford's great photos and comments - including a look inside! - at Frets.com.

 This example has 7 strings on the neck, 12 sub-bass strings, and 7 sympathetic internal rods.

 This monster has 10 strings on the neck (the low 4 are doubled, so it is a standard 6-course neck) and 12 sub-bass strings, with 7 sympathetic rods inside!

 |Perhaps the most famous Bohmann instruments are

-have referred to these internal sympathetics as "strings," I'm
+writer insists on referring to these internal sympathetics as "strings," I'm

 positive that they

-are all, in fact, the metal rods specified in Bohmann’s patent #
+are all, in fact, the metal rods specified in Bohmann’s patent # 1,128,217 of

 1915.
 The rods were stiff, made out of specific materials (for each